vaugouin/subtitle-translate/README.md

 1. Enter your OpenAI API key in the sidebar
 2. Upload your .srt subtitle file
 3. Select the target language for translation
+4. Adjust the group size in the sidebar settings (optional)
-4. Click "Translate"
+5. Click "Translate"
-5. Wait for the translation process to complete
+6. Wait for the translation process to complete
-6. Download the translated subtitle file
+7. Download the translated subtitle file

 ## Logging